Denis-Ibraliu/Denis-Ibraliu/README.md

 I am a Frontend Engineer dedicated to crafting beautiful and intuitive digital experiences.
 With deep expertise in modern JavaScript frameworks like React and Next.js, I specialize in building scalable, high-performance web architectures that engage users and drive business value.

-I have achieved significant performance improvements, including reducing page load times by up to 130% for several high-traffic websites.
+I have achieved significant performance improvements, including reducing page load times for several high-traffic websites.
 By combining clean, efficient code with a strong commitment to optimization, I ensure that each project delivers a top-tier experience, regardless of the user's device or network conditions.

 I bring extensive experience in microfrontend architecture, building UI libraries, responsive design, and automation.
 I am constantly driven to innovate and push the boundaries of what is possible in web development.